mohrez86/pyllmut/docs/index.md

 PyLLMut—pronounced "Pill Moot" (/pɪl muːt/)—is
 a research-based LLM-driven mutant generator library for Python.
-It uses Large Language Models (LLMs) as its backend to generate mutants for a given Python module.
+It uses Large Language Models (LLMs) to generate mutants for a given Python module.
 The current version of PyLLMut supports only `gpt-4o-mini` through its API.
-We plan to add support for more models, such as `DeepSeek`.
+We plan to add support for more models, such as *DeepSeek-R1*.

 !!! note
     PyLLMut is **not** a full-fledged